Greenstand/treetracker-wallet-admin-client/CONTRIBUTING.md

 - Create a branch for the issue in your local repo
 - Make your changes and test everything works locally
-- Push your changes to your fork on GitHub and create a pull request into Greenstand/main
+- Push your changes to your fork on GitHub and create a pull request into `treetracker-wallet-admin-client/<target_branch>`.
+The target branch is currently `v1`.
 - Fill in as much info as you can in the PR, including screenshots or videos of the change to help the reviewer understand what you've done
 - A member of the review team will review your changes and may request changes